PhantomGamers/gearBot/README.md

 > SHOW VARIABLES LIKE 'collat%';

 ### Final Step
-Settings up all the keys you'll need.
+Navigate  to the keys.py file and enter all the information missing.